 One of the hardest things for some people to do is Eat Big in the heat.
 I hear people say “it’s too hot out to eat a big meal” all the time.
 My response, “do you want a straw or a ladder?”
 Because you need to suck it up or get over it.
 Summer in the ‘Big Dirty’ does not mean it is time to turn into an herbivore.
 Summer is when I turn to things like steak, tuna, and chicken salads.
 Using cold, high calorie condiments can help ease that uncomfortable hot feeling, I like sour cream.
 My chicken salad consists of 5 chicken breasts, salsa, and sour cream.
 Conducting combat operations in the heat is hard enough, while you are out doing the job and when you get back the last thing you feel like doing is eating.
 If you can, order a blender.
 Sure cleaning it is a pain but you can snag some cut up fruit from the chow hall, a couple of cold milks, protein powder, and bam, a grand worth of liquid calories.

+While you are out on operations in the heat mix up the shake from a strike ration with water, its calories and hydration.
+When it is 110 degrees out wrap your main meal from your MRE in your shemag and pour water on it, as the water evaporates it will cool your meal making it slightly more tolerable.
+As a Tactical Athlete it is most important you eat in the heat.
+If nothing else try to smash down a couple of sandwiches or main meals from an MRE.
+A Spoonful of peanut butter (or six) is great too.
+If you have not tried Power Butter you are missing out.
+The reality for most deployed LBEB followers is that you have a slight advantage in that you have a chow hall or DFAC that is free and has a ton of food, get creative.
 For my brother grunts out there and those of you who don’t spend much time in FOBBIT land you have a whole different requirement.
 When you are running long missions that last days on end or you are sitting in a hide waiting on your target you are going to get depleted and lose muscle.
 You can only combat this but so much.
 Keep in mind, this isn’t Ranger School or Scout Sniper Basic Course.
 Eat when you can and as much as you can.
 Your standard MRE contains up to 2000 calories.
 The new Strike Rations can contain up to 2900 calories.
 The keys to keeping your weight up in the field are protein and carbs.
 You are also going to need to consume fat.
 To stay healthy and mission capable you might want to increase your intake of potassium and sodium.
 The great thing about it is that everything you need is in that brown or clear ration pack.
 You need to be consuming a much higher level of carbohydrates while conducting combat operations.
 For those of you in Afghanistan you know that cold weather operations can burn upwards of 5000 calories a day, if you are moving on foot in the mountains in the snow, you could even be closer to 10,000.

 Face it; you’re going to lose some of your hard earned gains from your Lift Big Eat Big lifestyle.
 The only suggestion I can give you here is to eat as many warm foods as you can.
 The less energy your body has to waste warming it up, the better.
 Whatever you do don’t try to eat lean in the cold.
 Your body needs more fat in a cold weather environment than anywhere else.